-Is there anything better than loading up a huge plate of food, shoving it down, and feeling like shit after?
+Is there anything better than loading up a huge plate of food, shoving it down, and feeling like crap after?
 And then drinking heavily to console yourself?

 No, not really.
 But sadly, this is exactly what we do during the holidays.